FVANtom/find-typo-in-iota-seed/README.md

 This program checks the most common typing mistakes and tries to find the real seed (typo-seed) of the address the funds were transferred to.

+* Generating seeds with one missing character readded
 * Generating seeds with one character missing
 * Generating seeds with character typed double
 * Generating seeds with letters that look like each other replaced